winnie54/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that creates a directory with 751 permissions in th working directory
+Script that changes group owner to school for file hello